umbraco/UmbracoDocs/umbraco-workflow/approval-groups.md

----
-meta.Title: "Umbraco Plumber Approval Groups" meta.Description: "Umbraco Plumber's Approval groups and their settings"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

 # Approval Groups

-The **Approval groups** view in the **Workflow** section lists the Name of the active groups, Group members, their Permissions, and a quick link to Email the group.
+The **Approval groups** view in the **Workflow** section lists the name of the active groups, group members, their permissions, and a quick link to email the group.

 ![Approval groups](images/Approval-groups.png)